kasv-p/SOI-ML/README.md

-# Summer of Innovation 2022 Space Data Science
+# Summer of Innovation 2022 EMOTOR

 ### This software is shared under MIT License.